Onibex Databricks JDBC Connector for Confluent Cloud

 DELETE: Permission to delete records from the table.

-MERGE: Permission to carry out MERGE operations, which combine INSERT, UPDATE and DELETO.
+MERGE: Permission to carry out MERGE operations, which combine INSERT, UPDATE and DELETE.

 2. Outline and catalogue permissions: